-TCP dump is used to capture packets moving through network interfaces.
+TCP dump is an optional downloadable functionality used to capture packets moving through network interfaces.
 By default, the device does not store TCP dump information.
 You must enable TCP dump and save the changes before you can download the file.